fpereiro/gotoB/tutorial/tutorial.md

   └────────────────────────────────────────┘
 ```

-The advantage of function calls are two:
+The two main advantages of function calls are:

 1. Reuse code and avoid repetition of common elements.
 2. Leverage the power of a programming language, which is more powerful than what templates have to offer (variable substitution, conditionals and iteration); in other words, function calls get you out of the limits of templating and let you program with more powerful abstractions offered by a programming language.

+There are many templating engines, which are programs that take your templates and turn them into HTML.
+The specific way in which you write the templates will depend on the template engine you choose to use.
+Some template engines create the HTML on the server (this is called *server-side rendering*), whereas other template engines create the HTML directly on the browser (this is called *client-side rendering*).
+In either case, the general patterns of templates will be the same; and, no matter who renders them, the templates themselves belong to the frontend of the webapp.

 One last point to mention before we move on to state management: while in the examples above it is clear what the buttons do, from an implementation perspective, it is necessary to make the buttons perform the appropriate actions when being clicked.
-This means that the templates need to place the correct *event handlers* inside buttons, so that when a button is clicked, the right operation is performed.
+This means that the templates need to place the correct *event handlers* inside the buttons, so that when a button is clicked, the right operation is performed.
 While there are many ways to do this, a common way to do this is through function calls.
 For example:

 ```
 ┌──╌ Stopwatch app template ╌──────────────────────────────┐